flutter/website/src/platform-integration/ios/ios-app-clip.md

 ---

 {{site.alert.important}}
-  This experimental preview currently exceeds the 10MB uncompressed IPA payload size limit and cannot be used in production ([#71098][]).
+  Targeting iOS 16 increases the uncompressed IPA payload size limit to 15MB.
+Depending on the size of your app, you may hit the limit. ([#71098][]).
 {{site.alert.end}}

 This guide describes how to manually add another